Interstate and New Zealand case transfers - advice

 See procedure Interstate and New Zealand transfers for tasks that must be undertaken.

-The CYFA provides for the transfer of orders and proceedings between Victoria and other states or territories of Australia, and Victoria and New Zealand.
-The Interstate child protection protocol 2016 supports the legislation.
+The Children Youth and Families Act 2005 (CYFA) provides for the transfer of orders and proceedings between Victoria and other states or territories of Australia, and Victoria and New Zealand.
+The Interstate Child Protection Protocol Australia and New Zealand 2021 supports the legislation.
 All Australian states, territories and New Zealand have similar legislation and are participants to the protocol.
 See Interstate child protection protocol.

 The purpose of the legislation and protocol outlined in this advice is to improve the provision of services to children who: